 Using ANN allowed high-dimensional searches with near-perfect accuracy to be returned in milliseconds instead of hours.
 To be practical, vector databases also needed something prosaically called CRUD support.
 That stands for "create, read, update and delete," and solving that technical challenge meant that the complex process of indexing the database could be done once, rather than being repeated from scratch whenever the database was updated.

-This leads to the simplest definition of a third wave database: A vector database stores data indexed by machine learning models.
-Different types of databases (e.g., vector search engines) allow users to search through these vectorized datasets and others (e.g., feature stores) allow users to store vectors on a large scale for later use.
+This leads to the simplest definition of a third database wave: A vector database that stores data indexed by machine learning models.
+Different types of databases (e.g., vector search engines) allow users to search through these vectorized datasets, and others (e.g., feature stores) allow users to store vectors at a large scale for later use.

 We're awash in unstructured data.

 We're living in a time of massive data accumulation and much, if not most of it, is unstructured: text, photos, video, audio files, as well as other things such as genetic information.
 Vector search is particularly good at extracting value from such data.

 Tech giants like Google, AWS, or Microsoft Azure offer their vector-search capabilities to customers willing to upload their data.
 But there's now an ecosystem of newer companies with AI-first specific (often open-source) solutions and vector-search capabilities that customers can run on a SaaS basis or on their own systems.

 The companies that make up this ecosystem provide specialized services that overlap to various degrees.
 Combined, four sub-groups make up the ecosystem.

 - Embedding providers (e.g., Hugging Face or OpenAI)

 - Feature stores (e.g., FeatureBase, FeatureForm or Tecton)

 - Vector databases (e.g., Weaviate or Vertex)